-This document describes the requirements set for the Population Register Centre's (hereafter the "Certification Authority") certification functions based on the Public Key Infrastructure (PKI) as well as the scope of application and limits of this document.
+This document describes the requirements set for the Digital and Population Data Services Agency's (hereafter the "Certification Authority") certification functions based on the Public Key Infrastructure (PKI) as well as the scope of application and limits of this document.
 In addition to this Certification Practice Statement, the principles presented in this document are determined at the practical level in other policy documents supplementing this document.
+In this document are defined the terms and conditions for wellbeing applications server certificates to guarantee the security of the communications between wellbeing applications.
+Such applications are for example mobile device applications collecting personal information of the user and delivering it to Kela Omakanta (The Social Insurance Institution of Finland).
 This document is in compliance with ETSI TS 102 042 v 2.4.1 regarding service certificates.
 The reference policy employed is the Organizational Validation Certificates Policy (OVCP).